giorginolab/aGAL-MD/README.md

 - system segmentation and preparation
 - equilibration folder creation

+Although the example workflow focuses on migalastat, other ligands or competitive inhibitors can be modeled by providing their coordinates in place of NOJ/DGJ and supplying compatible force-field parameters (e.g. via CGenFF), without changing the rest of the protocol.

 The notebook generates a folder for each mutant apo/holo structure, each folder contains a `build` folder with the intermediate steps of the system preparation and an `equilibration` folder.

 If multiple replicas of the system are to be run, please make copies of the folders at this point and store them in a parent folder following this pattern: